cornerfarmer/ctc_segmentation/README.md

 ## Download model

 Prepare trained ESPnet model.
-In this example we're gonna use a RNN trained on TED-lium v2 (tedlium2.rnn.v2).
+In this example we're gonna use a RNN trained on TED-lium v2 (tedlium2.rnn.v2) provided by ESPNet.

 Download the weights from https://drive.google.com/open?id=1cac5Uc09lJrCYfWkLQsF8eapQcxZnYdf and place the `.tar.gz` file into the ctc_segmentation folder.

-Extract data and move the relevent parts into `exp/tedlium2_rnn/`.
+Extract data and move the relavent parts into `exp/tedlium2_rnn/`.

 ```
 tar xvf model.streaming.v2.tar.gz --one-top-level